DungKHoang/Create-Azure-Active-Directory-Users-and-Groups/readme.md

 # Create Azure Active Directory Users with PowerShell

-Create-AADUsers.PS1 is a PowerShell script used to create Azure Active Directiry users from Excel file
+Create-AADUsers.PS1 is a PowerShell script used to create Azure Active Directory users from Excel file

 ## Prerequisites
 The script requires the following PowerShell libraries: